List of DTT channels in the United Kingdom: General Entertainment

-The channel numbers on Freeview (as of 22 February 2023) are as follows:
+The channel numbers on Freeview (as of 19 November 2025) are as follows:

 General entertainment: Local TV variations

-These regional channels are licensed by Ofcom under the Local Digital Television Programme, with That's TV currently broadcasting as a semi-national network (one which also uses the That's Christmas/That's New Year name over festive periods) with local opt-outs and a service streaming to the whole country via the VisionTV platform on channel 264 and as That's TV Gold on Freeview channel 91.
-Local Television Limited has eight licences in the United Kingdom branded as Local TV with the channels being a simulcast of CBS Reality for most of the day.
+These regional channels are licensed by Ofcom under the Local Digital Television Programme, with That's TV currently broadcasting as a semi-national network (one which also uses the That's Christmas/That's New Year name over festive periods) with local opt-outs and a service streaming to the whole country via the VisionTV platform on channel 264 and as That's TV on Freeview channel 56.
+Local Television Limited has eight licences in the United Kingdom branded as Local TV with the channels being a simulcast of True Crime for most of the day.